Lindamami/alx-low_level_programming/0x09-static_libraries/README.md

 The main.h file contains all the functions listed.
 The first script creates a static library libmy.a containing tge functions in the main.h file.

-The second script is a script called create_static_lib.sh that creates a static library
+The second script is a scripSt called create_static_lib.sh that creates a static library